 - Build an accessory structure, like a backyard studio

 It’s important to explore your options to ensure you’re making the right decision.
 Just remember, trying to determine what the best option is isn’t always black and white.
 And that’s OK.
 Seeking the advice and guidance of a professional (contractor, architect, building official, or realtor) may help you make a decision.
-Here’s some ways these professionals can help early on:
+Here are some ways these professionals can help early on:

 - Contractors – Contractors provide cost estimates and constructability advice that can help you determine if your construction project is affordable or not, and if there are any constructability issues that you may not be aware of.